diveshthapa/diveshthapa/README.md

 <br>

 I'm (Divesh Thapa)<br>
-An Web Full Stack Developer (PHP/Laravel) and Graphic Designer.
-I'm an enthusiast learner to new things.
+An Web Developer (PHP/Laravel) and Graphic Designer.
+I'm an enthusiast learner of new things.

 <br>